 The startup team members and members of the preliminary editorial board in a random order are:

 The startup team makes good progress and has created:

 The startup team is yet involved in the formation of:

-Therefore, we have decided upon profile criteria for the members of the international advisory board and the international editorial board.
-These criteria should contribute to the essential dimensions of DQ, like;
+Accordingly, we have decided on the following profile criteria for members of the international advisory board and international editorial board.
+These broad criteria contribute to DQ’s essential dimensions, by promoting;

-We agreed upon an approach in which we subsequently invite potential members out of science, CSR/sustainable development, corporate community and non-governmental organizations.
-So we started to invite distinguished representatives from the fields of economics, law and economics, corporate law and governance.
+We have agreed to a collaborative approach in which we invite potential members from science, CSR/sustainable development, corporate community and non-governmental organisations.
+Having made this decision, we started to invite distinguished representatives from the fields of economics, law and economics, corporate law and governance.

 Guido Calabresi (USA), Emeritus Prof. Law and Economics, Yale University, USA (Guido holds over 40 honorary degrees from universities worldwide).